 A big thank you to Paul Graham (the King of Kings, Lord of Thorndon, the Sky Stadium, Wellington Railway Station, and surrounding areas of the Wellington CBD) for an excellent game of toy soldiers at the Hutt Club at the weekend.
 My Thracians burgled a win against Paul’s Early Achaemenid Persians.
 In 400AP my Thracians have 104ME and in bound 17, when the game ended, I had lost 50.5ME but got a 17-8 win!

-Before the game, my general plan was to use my numbers to mass against one Persian flank.
+one Persian flank.
 Depending on terrain, I would lead with either the King’s command with the wedges of nobles (irregular inferior knights), or with the sub-general’s command with the superior peltasts (a mix of auxiliaries and psiloi) and plentiful ordinary light horse – this entire command can deploy in a flank.
 Xenophon with his mercenary hoplites would cover the attacking command’s inside flank and a command entirely of ordinary light horse would either go wide around the outside of the attack or be a mobile reserve.

 I was the defender and chose terrain to try to break up the Persians shooting lines and stop the Persian chariots (regular ordinary knights) having a bowling alley to skittle my troops.
 I was able to place all of my terrain in fairly useful places: two half-sized woods on my right, one half-sized difficult hill on my left, and two normal sized scrubby hills in my centre.
 Paul had also chosen a difficult hill and a scrubby hill, and a road.